Our Key Stage 2 outcomes for July 2023 are:

 14% of Pupils achieving at a higher standard in reading, writing and maths.

 OFSTED (the Office for Standards in Education, Children's Services and Skills) is responsible for the regular inspection and regulation of services which care for children and young people, and those providing education and skills for learners of all ages.

 Currently schools are informed that they will be inspected the day before the inspection begins.

 The inspection of a school provides an independent external evaluation of its effectiveness and a diagnosis of what it should do to improve.
 Judgements are based on a range of evidence available to inspectors that is evaluated against a national framework.

 Inspectors must cover, in particular:

 Schools are graded as: outstanding, good, requires improvement, with serious weaknesses or requiring special measures.

-At our last inspection in October 2013 we were graded as being good with outstanding features.
+At our last inspection in April 2023, we were graded a good school.

 At Great Sampford we take a justifiable pride in the standards of learning the children achieve in all areas of the curriculum.
 However, some of these subjects are more easily quantified than others.
 Specifically the Government collects data on the achievements of the children and the end of their Early Years Foundation Stage, again at the end of Key Stage 1 and finally at the end of Key Stage 2.